NOTE: I will be contacting previous customers in the near future with update and discount information on this new panel.

 Color dimmer−Users can select from 11 different levels of color in the panel.
 (CC version only.)

-Active selection indicator−Now with a smaller footprint, this animated bar turns on when there is an active selection even if no marching ants are visible.
+Active selection indicator−Now with a smaller footprint and different display options, this image turns on at the top of each module when there is an active selection even if no marching ants are visible.
 (CC version only.)

 The TKActions V5 panel is meant transform the way we use luminosity masks.
 Smaller, smarter, faster, and more fun to use, it is the ultimate resource to understand, access, and add luminosity masks to a creative workflow.